 2nd USA: Christmas pyjamas

-If you live in the US, you should preferably have Christmas pyjamas, and ideally everyone in the family should have a matching pair.
-These pyjamas are perfect for wearing at the Christmas gift opening on Christmas Day.
-You can buy the pyjamas in the picture at VeryVoga.
+If you live in the United States, you should ideally have Christmas pyjamas, and ideally everyone in the family should have a matching pair.
+The pyjamas are perfect to wear when opening presents on Christmas Day.

 3. Iceland: 13 Santas